Allowances by Site and Job Title

 - Any employees who subsequently change Job Title, Site or FTE / Working days or hours through the Employee Change process or via Employee Benefits.

-The final step on this page is a button to 'Publish' the allowances to employees - this will then insert or update the relevant allowance for the specified time off type for all employees.
+The final option on this page is a button to 'Publish' the allowances to employees - this will then insert or update the relevant allowance for the specified time off type for all employees.